Asian Therapist child & teen in Pasadena Los Angeles California

 Elizabeth ku, AMFT

-I am a registered associate marriage and family therapist and Restoration Level II clinician working under the supervision of Judy Huang, LMFT #114481.
-My transition into the mental health field represents a meaningful second chapter in my career, building on over a decade of experience working in elementary schools both in the U.S. and internationally.
-With over 700 hours of clinical experience, I have worked at schools and a mental health community clinic, supporting a diverse population of children and teens, couples, and adults ranging from ages 4 to 68.
+I am an Asian American/BIPOC registered associate marriage and family therapist working under the supervision of Judy Huang, LMFT #114481.
+As a Restoration Level II and Brainspotting Phase I clinician, I offer in-person sessions in Los Angeles and Pasadena, as well as virtual sessions across California.
+My transition into the mental health field marks a meaningful second chapter in my career, building on over a decade of experience in elementary education both in the U.S. and internationally.
+Through my therapeutic work, I have had the privilege of supporting a diverse range of children, adolescents, couples, and adults, from ages 4 to 68.

-I currently work with adolescents between the ages of 8-18, young adults, couples, and adults, supporting those of you navigating major life transitions, a stressful career, anxiety, depression, body image issues, self-esteem difficulties, trauma, difficult intergenerational family dynamics, relationship challenges with loved ones, and the Asian-American experience.
-Drawing from my background as an elementary school teacher, I bring my experience working with children, parents, and adults, all of whom carry the influences of their own childhoods.
-I understand the significance of nurturing your inner child’s unmet needs with compassion and care.
-By combining my knowledge of child development with the different stages we encounter as adults, I aim to help you make sense of your experiences and understand yourself more deeply.
-Clients frequently share that my approach has empowered them to develop practical tools to create meaningful change and move closer to the life they aspire to live.
+I walk alongside children, youth, adults of all ages, and couples navigating major life transitions, high-pressure careers, anxiety, depression, body image concerns, self-esteem challenges, trauma, intergenerational family dynamics, relationship difficulties, and the complexities of the Asian American experience.
+My background as an elementary school teacher informs my work, as I recognize that we all carry the influences of our childhoods.
+I understand the importance of tending to your inner child’s unmet needs with compassion and care.
+By integrating my knowledge of child development with the transitions we encounter as adults, I help clients make sense of their experiences and deepen their self-understanding.
+Clients often share that my approach empowers them with practical tools to create meaningful change and move closer to the life they aspire to live.

-Being a native Californian and second-generation Korean-American, I have a deep appreciation for the cultural nuances that shape how you see the world and manage life’s challenges.
-When you're going through tough times, it can feel incredibly lonely.
-However, I’ve witnessed firsthand how therapy can be a powerful tool for change, and I strive to create a welcoming, compassionate, and non-judgmental space for you to heal and move toward the life you aspire to live.
+As a native Californian and second-generation Korean American, I have a deep appreciation for the cultural nuances that shape how we see the world and navigate life’s challenges.
+Difficult times can feel isolating, but I have witnessed firsthand the transformative power of therapy.
+My goal is to create a warm, compassionate, and nonjudgmental space where you can heal and live from a more integrated, authentic place."

 02/03